Mode of StudyPart-time by distance learning

 Unlike undergraduate applications, which go through UCAS, applications for this Master's course are made directly to us.

 There's no deadline for applications to this course.
-We accept applications right up until the start dates in September and March, as long as there are places available.
+We accept applications right up until the start date in March, as long as there are places available.
 If you wait until your start month to apply, you may find that the course is full.

 You can find more advice about applying in our Master's application checklist.
 International students and current students and recent graduates of the University of Portsmouth also have some different application options, which are detailed below.